ros2-gbp/scenario_execution-release/docs/how_to_run.rst

    ros2 run scenario_execution_ros scenario_execution_ros --scenario-parameter-file overrides.yaml my_scenario.osc

 If physical literals get overridden, the values are expected in SI base units: For example specify value in meter (e.g. ``42.0``) for ``length``; specify value in seconds for ``time``.

+An initial override template file can be created using the command-line parameter ``--create-scenario-parameter-file-template``.
+This will create a yaml file named by ``--scenario-parameter-file`` in the current working directory.